GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/storage.md

 Resources](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/resources.html)
 are an abstraction for a number of low-level resources, such as file system files, classpath files, servlet context-relative files, etc.
-Spring Cloud GCP adds a new resource type: a Google Cloud Storage (GCS) object.
+Spring Framework on Google Cloud adds a new resource type: a Google Cloud Storage (GCS) object.

 The Spring Resource Abstraction for Google Cloud Storage allows GCS